coroo/go-starter/README.md

-# Go Limonilo
+# Go Pawoon User

-:bulb: Create a backend using GoLang for User Profile CRUD (UserID, Email, Address, Password) and Login Process (Username & Password) Process which follow SOLID Principles.
+:bulb: Create a backend using GoLang for User Profile CRUD (UserID, Email, Name, Password) and Login Process (Username & Password) Process which follow SOLID Principles.

 > Please read [how the app work section](###app-information) for overall flow or view this video below: